-1 General
+1. General information

 Panevėžio Statybos Trestas AB (hereinafter the Company) was established in 1957.
-The company code is 147732969, registered address is P. Puzino st. 1, LT-35173 Panevėžys, the Republic of Lithuania.
+The company code is 147732969 and it is registered at P. Puzino st. 1, LT-35173 Panevėžys.
 As from 13 July 2006, the Company's ordinary shares are listed on the Official trading list of the Vilnius Stock Exchange (VSE).
-The main activities of the Company are construction of buildings, structures, and plant and communication facilities in Lithuania and abroad.
-As at 31 December 2020, the Company had 593 employees (31 December 2019 - 704 employees).
+These consolidated financial statements comprise the financial statements of the Parent and its subsidiaries (hereinafter "the Group").
+The Group is primarily involved in the construction of buildings, structures, other facilities and networks, as well as real estate development in Lithuania and abroad.
+As at 31 December 2020, the Group had 879 employees (as at 31 December 2019: 978).